 ebersoleMEDIA joined with Global News Alliance for Mobile Journalism (MoJo) training in Addis Ababa, Ethiopia in spring of 2022.
 The training was provided for 60+ leaders from CRU across the continent of Africa.

-We have been contracted by Water Education Colorado to document a series of mini-tours for water users in basins across the state of Colorado during the spring, summer, and fall of 2022.
+We were contracted by Water Education Colorado to document a series of mini-tours for water users in basins across the state of Colorado during the spring, summer, and fall of 2022.
+You can watch them on YouTube.

 ebersoleMEDIA is producing a half-hour historical documentary celebrating the 60th anniversary of the Fryingpan Arkansas project and the SECWCD.